RIAPS/riaps-integration/riaps-node-creation/README_RPI.md

 127.0.0.1 ubuntu
 ```

-16) Enable 'cgroups' for cpu and memory resource management, along with apparmor fir security:
+16) Enable 'cgroups' for cpu and memory resource management, along with apparmor for security:

     a) For 18.04 modify '/boot/firmware/nobtcmd.txt' or for 20.04, modify '/boot/firmware/cmdline.txt'